Legacy System Modernization & Rescue

 Let's discuss your project and see how I can help.

-If your software was built 5-15 years ago and still runs your business, you're in a common but precarious position.
+If your software was built 5–15 years ago and still runs your business, you're in a common but precarious position.
 The system works — mostly.
 But deployments are terrifying, new features take months, and you can't hire developers willing to work on the stack.
 This isn't a failure; it's the natural lifecycle of software.
-The question is whether to keep patching or invest in a controlled modernization.
+The question is whether to keep patching or invest in a controlled legacy system modernization.

 Why "Just Rewrite It" Usually Fails